freebelion/HurPsy/HurPsyExp/Documentation/HurPsyExp.ExpDesign.DesignViewModel.md

 ## DesignViewModel.OnAddingModeChanged(bool) Method

-This method handles MVVM Toolkit's value changed event; it modifies the boolean flags for hiding/showing the menus that will add Stimulus/Locator/Block, etc.
+This method handles MVVM Toolkit's value changed event for `AddingMode` property; it modifies the boolean flags for hiding/showing the menus that will add Stimulus/Locator/Block, etc.

 ```csharp
 private void OnAddingModeChanged(bool value);